omgateRepo/DS-proforma/docs/features/real-estate-projects.md

 - Parking omits square footage by default but keeps the same scheduling semantics (start month + vacancy).
 Revenue is calculated the same way (`rent * count * (1 - vacancy)`).
 - Listing UI is grouped by category (Apartments, Retail, Parking) with per-section monthly + annual summaries plus the overall totals.
 All revenue modal fields are required before save so cashflow projections are always based on complete input.
 - Cashflow ramps every revenue line item from 0 at the Start Leasing Date to full net rent at the Stabilized Date (both configured on the General tab).
 Before leasing begins the line contributes 0; after stabilization it remains flat at the steady-state value.
+- Turnover assumptions:
+  - The **Turnover** card at the top of the tab now captures separate % and per-unit costs for Apartments and Retail.
+  - Saving updates both the Metrics tab and the Management auto rows so churn for either asset class is budgeted in carrying costs automatically.
 - Cashflow integration:
   - Apartment/Parking lines start at their configured month; before that they contribute zero.
 - GP contributions and loan assumptions now live under the dedicated **Funding** tab (§6.5) so revenue stays focused on operating income.